tonoriesco/Trading/README.md

 * New version with database support.
 * All the results are stored in a local database if needed for postprocessing.
 * Now the pair is given in the command line.
-* If DB is not used or the DB's are differents, several instances of the program can be runned in paralel.

 ## Description v0.2